naman2040/Dr-Intelligent/README.md

 3. Then we will use this model to Make prediction of User Input data.
 4. Based on the Input Model will generate the output 1 if the person has a disease or 0 if person doesn't have a disease.

-We are using 2 Famous ML algorithms KNN: K-Nearest Neighbors.
+We are using ML algorithms KNN: K-Nearest Neighbors.

 In Supervised learning, our ML Model will train on Labeled data of 303 patients and then will be used to make